Europia79/BombArena/README.md

-Like most shooter games, if the bomb carrier dies... or throws the bomb on the ground, then we some kind of way to let all the players know where the bomb is located.
+Like most shooter games, if the bomb carrier dies... or throws the bomb on the ground, then we want some kind of way to let all the players know where the bomb is located.
 Easiest option will be via a compass.
 But I also want to add some kind of visual aid.